flairNLP/flair/docs/tutorial/tutorial-training/how-to-train-sequence-tagger.md

 ## Training a named entity recognition (NER) model with transformers

-For a state-of-the-art NER sytem you should fine-tune transformer embeddings, and use full document context (see our [FLERT](https://arxiv.org/abs/2011.06993) paper for details).
+For a state-of-the-art NER system you should fine-tune transformer embeddings, and use full document context (see our [FLERT](https://arxiv.org/abs/2011.06993) paper for details).

 Use the following script: